phheim/issy/docs/LLISSYFORMAT.md

 # Low-Level Format for Synthesis of Infinite-State Reactive Systems

 This document describes the Low-Level Format for Synthesis of Infinite-State Reactive Systems (LLissy).
 This document is still preliminary and might change upon discussion with the academic community.
+A simple example can be found [here](./docs/sample.llissy).

 The goals of the development of the LLissy format include:
 - Having a common format for the specification of synthesis problems for infinite-state reactive systems.